 For those who do not know, Islam (like all religions) is against any and all “fun” until one has capitulated and made what might be one of the most important decisions of their life–very likely out of mere excitement.
 At a certain point, there is a strong desire to just “get on with it”.

 This brings me to the topic of hijabis (a term for Muslim women who wear the traditional headscarf).
 It should go without saying that hijabis are not asexual beings.
 (They’re not nuns for Christ’s sake!)
-Their minds do wander to the gutter just like anyone else’s.
-At the risk of airing all my dirty mental-laundry, I will share a personal note: I have never been “involved” with a hijabi.
+At the risk of airing my dirty mental-laundry, I will share a personal note: I have never been “involved” with a hijabi.
 However, the thought of rectifying that unfortunate gap in my C.V. has at times crossed my mind.
 To this end, there is perhaps some reason to be optimistic.
 Many hijabis have taken this religiously mandated accessory and turned it into something of a fashion statement.
-The humble hijab is even to be seem on the runways of the notorious Paris fashion scene.
-The Muslim woman’s clothing options being limited by definition, many of them have nevertheless found ways to express their beauty–whether through gratuitously form-fitting clothing, make up, or a general demeanor of fabulousness.
+The humble hijab is even to be seem on the runways of the Paris fashion scene.
+The Muslim woman’s clothing options being limited, many of them have nevertheless found ways to express their beauty–whether through gratuitously form-fitting clothing, make up, or a general demeanor of fabulousness.
 Needless to say, treating the garment in this way is missing the point in a big way (as I allude to in a previous cartoon).

 The idea of being intimate with a hijabi woman has something of the same psychologically rewarding appeal of spoiling the immaculate and relishing in the woman’s reluctant release of inhibitions.
 It is in knowing that they have traded their precious god and myths of “sexual purity” with a certain lucky participant.
 A veritable Apple of Eden!